scharss/jsonr/README.md

-# how retrieve data form url json file
+# how retrieve data from url json file